jonasclaes/2023-tutorial-svelte-tailwindcss-daisyui-cloudflare-pages/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Learn More

+For a comprehensive walkthrough on setting up and deploying this project, please visit the tutorial: https://jonasclaes.be/svelte-tailwindcss-daisyui-cloudflare-pages-a-comprehensive-tutorial-for-setup-and-deployment/